 If you play contact sports, you need to wait for at least 2-3 months.
 That’s because this kind of exercise after a hair transplant has a high risk of injuries.
 If your scalp is impacted any time before that, the skin trauma can end up damaging the hair grafts permanently.
 Before performing any of the following sports, make sure to consult your doctor:

 Every patient is unique.
 Their healing times may vary.
 However, what’s mentioned above is a general guideline on when you can exercise after a transplant.
 It’s important that you start out slow, which means taking short, light walks.

 For the first two weeks, you have to be very careful about not sweating.
 That’s because it can cause infections.
 Since you’re in the early stages of healing, you should still be very careful about not burdening your body too much.
 Whenever you feel like it, you should consider resting.

 Two weeks after a hair transplant, you can start doing light exercises, and you can get back to your old (or new) intense workout routine after a month has passed.
-Contact sports, on the other hand, need to be avoided for a few more months because this kind of exercise after hair transplant carries a high risk of injury.
+Contact sports, on the other hand, need to be avoided for a few more months because it carries a high risk of injury.